jamf/aurorasnapshot/README.md

 ## Optional arguments:
 ```
- expiration       Number of days used to mark snaphosts as expired and delete them (Default: 30)
+ expiration       Number of days used to mark snapshots as expired and delete them (Default: 30)
 ```

 ## Requirements: